 We only transfer personal information overseas where it is necessary for the purposes described in this Policy, where we have taken appropriate safeguards, or where we are required to do so by law.

-By using our Service, you acknowledge and consent to the transfer of your personal information to locations outside Australia as described in this Section, subject to the safeguards and protections described above and in accordance with the Privacy Act.
+Important: Where we disclose personal information to an overseas recipient and we have taken reasonable steps under APP 8.1 to ensure the recipient does not breach the APPs, we remain accountable under the Privacy Act if the overseas recipient handles the information in a way that breaches the APPs.
+By using our Service, you acknowledge the transfer of personal information to locations outside Australia as described in this Section, subject to the safeguards described above and in accordance with the Privacy Act.

 Our Service is designed for use by businesses and is not intended for, or directed at, individuals under the age of 18.
 We do not knowingly collect personal information directly from children.